-Switching to the ‘Un-carrier?’
-Here are the best T-Mobile plans
+T-Mobile's One Plus plan is now $10 a month instead of $5, but still a good deal

 The downsides of T-Mobile One

-- The tethering between your phone and other devices is limited to 2G speeds.
-You’ll have to pay at least an extra $5 per month (per line) for 4G LTE tethering with the One+ plan.
+- The tethering between your phone and other devices is limited to 3G speeds.
+You’ll have to upgrade to the One Plus International plan for 4G LTE tethering.

 - If you surpass 26GB of 4G LTE data, your speeds will be throttled to 2G.

-Note: Editor’s note: This is non-promotional pricing — your mileage may vary.
-For instance, as of this writing, a two-line plan was $100 per month.